 Process Criteria Board of Directors A Governance Self-Assessment Fo orm is given to the Board annually.
-This is Board Committees ce of the Board as a whole, the Chairman, Individual Directors the individual members of the B oard, Board meetings, Board committees CEO/President question carefully and assign a nu strongly disagree and the highe reflects their personal view of the ors are advised to go over each guide umber from 1 - 10 [the lowest (1) meaning est (10) meaning strongly agree] which e degree of the company's compliance to chanisms.
+This is Board Committees intended to assess the performance of the Board as a whole, the Chairman, Individual Directors the individual members of the Board, Board meetings, Board committees CEO/President question carefully and assign a nu strongly disagree and the higher reflects their personal view of the ors are advised to go over each guide amber from 1 - 10 [the lowest (1) meaning est (10) meaning strongly agree] which e degree of the company's compliance to chanisms.
 The results are then tallied and tion and appropriate action.